-If you want to use motion interpolation on native 60fps content, Motionflow must be set to 'Custom', with the Smoothness slider set to 'Max' and the Clearness slider set to 'Min'.
-For native 30fps content, Cinemotion must also be set to 'Auto'.
+If you want to use motion interpolation on native 60fps content, set Motionflow to 'Custom', with the Smoothness slider set to 'Max' and the Clearness slider set to 'Min'.
+For native 30fps content, set Cinemotion to 'Auto'.

 Due to the TV's fast response time, there's a bit of stutter when watching lower frame rate content.
-It's not that bad with 60fps content, but it's more noticeable with 24fps content since each frame is held on for longer.
+It's more noticeable with 24fps content since each frame is held on for longer.

 This TV can remove judder from all sources.
 For 24p content, it does so automatically, so there's no need to change any settings.
-To remove judder from 60p, 60i, and content from native apps, Cinemotion must be set to 'Auto', Motionflow set to 'Custom', and the Smoothness and Clearness sliders set to minimum.
+To remove judder from 60p, 60i, and content from native apps, set Cinemotion to 'Auto', Motionflow to 'Custom', and the Smoothness and Clearness sliders to their minimum.

 Update 10/27/2020: We updated the TV to the latest firmware version and retested it with an HDMI 2.1 source.
 There's still no VRR support at this time.

 The Sony X900H is advertised to have support for variable refresh rate technology.
 However, even after updating it to the latest firmware version, it isn't available yet.
 We'll retest the TV once it is.

 Update 10/27/2020: We updated the TV to the latest firmware version and retested it with an HDMI 2.1 source.